zaffo1/cns_lab/README.md

-# cns_lab
+# Computational Neuroscience  a.a.
-- Lab projects of the course "Computational Neuroscience" a.a.
 2022-23 @ University of Pisa
+- Laboratory assignments
 - Final exam seminar on "Quantum Reservoir Computing"